panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 ## 2. Manual comparison

-The obvious way to compare objects by content is to access the properties and compare them manually.
+The obvious way to compare objects by content is to read the properties and compare them manually.

-For example, let's write a special function `isHeroEqual()` that compare 2 hero objects:
+For example, let's write a special function `isHeroEqual()` that compares 2 hero objects:

 ```javascript
 function isHeroEqual(object1, object2) {